oviniciusfeitosa/dockerPHP5.3a7/README.md

 - O que para de funcionar com a mudança do PHP 5.3 para o 5.6
 - Quais as melhorias entre as versões
-- Qual SO é vai eficaz em aspecto de segurança, performance e compatibilidade com PHP
+- Qual SO é mais eficaz em aspecto de segurança, performance e compatibilidade com PHP

 Docker
 ------